 - Dresses and Skirts: Women can pack lightweight dresses and skirts for daytime wear or evening outings.
 Dresses and skirts made of breathable fabrics like cotton or linen are ideal for staying cool in the heat.

-- Swimwear: Kenya has many beautiful beaches and swimming pools, so pack your swimsuit if you plan to swim or relax by the water.
+- Swimwear: Kenya has many beautiful beaches and most lodges have beautiful swimming pools, so pack your swimsuit if you plan to swim or relax by the water.

 - Lightweight Jacket or Sweater: Although it’s warm during the day, evenings can be cool, especially in higher elevations.
 Pack a lightweight jacket or sweater to keep warm.